Scrambled Egg Burritos with Black Bean Salsa

-These zesty Southwestern egg burritos are always a hit whether you serve them for breakfast, brunch, lunch or a casual dinner.
-The homemade black bean salsa adds a special touch, but these are extra-quick if you use your favorite jarred salsa.
+This protein-packed Southwestern egg burrito recipe is always a hit, whether you’re serving it for breakfast, brunch, lunch or a casual dinner.
+The homemade black bean salsa recipe adds a special touch and takes just 10 minutes, but you can also use your favorite prepared salsa to make this faster.

 From EatingWell: Spring 2003, The EatingWell Diabetes Cookbook (2005)